jonelo/jacksum/README.md

 Calculating hash values is usually the first step you take to be able to check data integrity at all later on.
 Jacksum supports not only hundreds of different algorithms for calculating hash values, it also supports many predefined styles and comprehensive formatting features to get the format you need.

-Example 1: Default style (is dependent on the algorithm)
+Example 1: Default style (output is dependent on the selected algorithm)

     $ jacksum -a sha3-256 ubuntu-22.04-desktop-amd64.iso
     c5e46426a3ca0ae848d297747ed3846452cc7b33d5b418af961dbd55de8dff43 ubuntu-22.04-desktop-amd64.iso